SPINDRIFT STORIES IS BASED AT THE BRYNEICH FOLKLORE CENTRE, AN IMMERSIVE SPACE DEDICATED TO THE TALES AND TRADITIONS OF NORTHUMBRIA.

 Free entry except when a performance is on, with a donation box for those who can and want to contribute.
 Ticket prices apply to storytelling sessions, workshops and craft activities.

-Find me at the Old Visitor Centre, Heatherslaw, TD12 4TJ.
-Main parking across the river via a footbridge, so follow GPS to Heatherslaw Railway to park.
+Find me opposite Heatherslaw Mill, TD12 4TJ.
+Main parking across the river via a footbridge, so follow GPS to Heatherslaw Railway to park, then enjoy a two-minute walk over the bridge to the door.
+Disable parking available directly beside the centre; follow directions to Heatherslaw Mill.